Detailed Design 2015; Construction 2016-2019

 ATB Centre - Phase 2 will be the future home of the Cor Van Raay YMCA.
 This project consists of the detailed design and construction of the remaining leisure components which will adjoin to ATB Centre - Phase 1, located in the Crossings neighbourhood of west Lethbridge.
 At approximately 256,000 square feet, Phase 2 will include an aquatics centre with waterslides, lazy river and whirlpools, multi-sport field house, fitness centre, indoor track, gymnasiums, child minding area, indoor playground, locker rooms, commercial lease spaces, facility support and amenities.

 With all components co-located, additional amenities such as food services and retail space are viable and will be part of the design.
-ATB Centre will be comprised of key program components which were identified through a needs assessment
+ATB Centre will be comprised of key program components which were identified through a

 process which included engaging applicable stakeholder groups and the general public.